-In 2012, Redevelopment Agencies were dissolved and Successor Agencies were established to pay off the remaining obligations for the former Redevelopment Agencies.
-As in all California cities, Brea's property taxes (including Paramedic Tax) remitted from properties in the project areas, are now allocated first to the Redevelopment Property Tax Trust Fund (RPTTF) and that portion needed to pay off the obligations for that fiscal year is forwarded to the Successor Agency.
+In 2012, Redevelopment Agencies were dissolved and Successor Agencies were established to pay off the remaining obligations for the former redevelopment agencies.
+As in all California cities, Brea's property taxes (including Paramedic Tax) remitted from properties in the project areas, are now allocated to Redevelopment Property Tax Trust Fund (RPTTF) and that portion needed to pay off the obligations for that fiscal year is forwarded to the Successor Agency.
 The remaining portion of the Paramedic Tax revenues allocated to the RPTTF are passed back to the City.